typelevel/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

 ### Dealing with cancellation
 Cancellation is a powerful but non-trivial cats-effect feature.
-In cats-effect, some `IO` instances can be canceled ( _e.g._ by other `IO` instaces running concurrently) meaning that their evalation will be aborted.
+In cats-effect, some `IO` instances can be canceled ( _e.g._ by other `IO` instaces running concurrently) meaning that their evaluation will be aborted.
 If the programmer is careful, an alternative `IO` task will be run under cancellation, for example to deal with potential cleaning up activities.